 Writing a Good Voice Over Job Description

-Your voice over job should always include an overview of your project, what the intended usage is for the voice over, and any technical requirements and special requests, as well as great vocal direction.
+Your voice over job should always include an overview of your project, what the intended usage is for the voice over, any technical requirements and special requests, and great vocal direction.

 Great vocal direction can include:

 - The action you’re trying to drive through your project